kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 	    return cipherTextLength;
 	}

-###### NOTE: Padding is used by default if the data does not divide exactly into the fixed block size.
+Padding is used by default if the data does not divide exactly into the fixed block size.

-### Decryption
+### Decrypting The Data

-To decrypt, we create and initialize the context with a decryption operation using the same appropriate key sizes:
+To decrypt the data, create and initialize the context with a decryption operation using the same key size:

 	cipherContext = EVP_CIPHER_CTX_new();
 	EVP_DecryptInit_ex(cipherContext, EVP_aes_256_cbc(), NULL, keyChar, ivChar);
 	EVP_CIPHER_CTX_init(cipherContext);

-Same as before, you can call the decrypted operation on multiple input sources:
+As before, you can call the decrypted operation on multiple input sources:

 	EVP_DecryptUpdate(cipherContext, plainTextChar, &length, cipherTextChar, cipherTextLength);